vraikonen/mastodon-crawler/README.md

         │   └── config-user.ini
         └── config-db-params.ini

-3. You can se we start the name of our user folders with the string `user` and they all differ between each other.
+3. You can see that we start the name of our user folders with the string `user` and they all differ between each other.
 We can also see that the name of the config file inside the user folder starts with `config-user`.
 Finally: **do not forget to change the variables `client_token_path` and `user_token_path` inside each of the config files**.
 For example, in the case of `user1`, the setup is:

         client_token_path = config/user1/pytooter_clientcred.secret
         user_token_path = config/user1/pytooter_usercred.secret